openSUSE/news-o-o/_posts/2011-05-28-opensuse-weekly-news-issue-177-is-out.markdown

 **Linux Kernel 2.6.39**

-This update was a â€œboringâ€ update â€“ nothing broke AFAIK , so I hope itâ€™s a solid version.
+This update was a “boring” update – nothing broke AFAIK , so I hope it’s a solid version.
         Users will benefit from the[ new
           features](http://www.h-online.com/open/features/Linux-Kernel-2-6-39-Tracking-1219728.html) in it.
 2.6.39 is the first kernel without the Big Kernel Lock at all!